 A glimpse of the hidden Seoul in a modern globalised

 Seoul is a city of almost 24 million people founded in 18BC.
-It crosses the Han River and is only 80 kilometers away from North Korea.
 The city is a living being full of contradictions and contrasts that turn it into a precise metaphor of what Baumann calls the ‘liquid society’ representative of the 21st century.
 That is a society in which identity is constantly fluid, generating unprecedented anxiety and insecurity.
-As Baumann affirms ́we have moved from a period where we understood ourselves as “pilgrims” in search of deeper meaning to one where we act as “tourists” in search of multiple but fleeting social experiences ́.

-In this context Seoul is a precise and concrete example of these different tendencies that take place in Postmodernity.
-On the one hand, it is a true reflection of the current technological consumer society with a modern and avant-garde architecture and a competitive and individualistic ethic influenced by American Protestantism.
+Seoul is on one side, a true reflection of the current technological consumer society with a modern and avant-garde architecture and a competitive and individualistic ethic influenced by American Protestantism.
 On the other, it is still a community anchored in traditional values inherited from Confucianism and Buddhism with shamanic roots that foster the family, privacy and the sense of belonging.
 In this context, the metropolis is a faithful reflection of this dichotomy, sometimes in harmony and the majority in conflict.